But there’s only one true way to get authentic espresso, and that’s with an espresso machine. Or is there?

 Brewing With Your AeroPress

-Now, take your ground espresso beans and pour it into your AeroPress.
+Now, take your espresso grind and pour it into your AeroPress.

-You’re going to need one AeroPress scoop (18 grams) of fine ground espresso coffee.
+You’re going to need one AeroPress scoop (18 grams) of fine ground coffee beans.

 Before adding any water at all, insert the plunger.
 Force the plunger down until it makes contact with the coffee grounds.